thomcorah/FAISSA/README.md

 }
 ```

-#### BOSS Gesture Input
+#### BOSE Gesture Input

-The _CommentaryController_ registers methods with the BOSS Headphone API to handle affirmative (head nod), negative (head shake), and input (tap and hold on the side of the headphones) gestures.
+The _CommentaryController_ registers methods with the BOSE Headphone API to handle affirmative (head nod), negative (head shake), and input (tap and hold on the side of the headphones) gestures.

 ```java
 WearableControl.Instance.AffirmativeGestureDetected += HandleAffirmativeGesture;